-Welcome to episode #099 of the SDS Podcast.
+Welcome to episode #099 of the Super Data Science Podcast.
 Here we go!

 Today's guest is AI Learner Tuatini Godard